 Others such as the enabling capabilities of financial, professional services or higher education require high quality and efficient passenger transport not only within and between urban centres but likewise to international gateways.
-Exporting £52 billion in 2015, many businesses in the North rely on good international connectivity in form of airports and ports to export knowledge-based goods and services, attract foreign direct investments and qualified staff.
-Most businesses competing on the international market need reliable connections to international gateways for their clients, staff and supply chain, and these are vital to the make the most of significant opportunity to expand into fast growing emerging markets.
+Exporting £52 billion in 2015, many businesses in the North rely on good international connectivity in form of airports and ports to export knowledge-based goods and services, attract foreign direct investments and qualified staff.9 Most businesses competing on the international market need reliable connections to international gateways for their clients, staff and supply chain, and these are vital to the make the most of the significant opportunity to expand into fast growing emerging markets.

-Many of the North's airports have proved successful over the past decade in attracting international business destinations and airlines (such as Newcastle to Dubai via Emirates) to their portfolio of routes, including routes this year from San Francisco and Boston to Manchester amongst others.
-The Independent International Connectivity Commission's Report states that the North has potential capacity for an additional 60 million air passengers per annum based on current airport master plans and a DfT assessment.
-Capacity available at the North's major airports and ports could help deliver improved global connectivity over a short timeframe, if it is properly supported with improved surface access
+Many of the North's airports have proved successful over the past decade in attracting international business destinations and airlines (such as Newcastle to Dubai via Emirates) to their portfolio of routes, including routes in 2017 year from Beijing, San Francisco and Boston to Manchester amongst others.
+The Independent International Connectivity Commission's Report states that the North has potential capacity for an additional 60 million air passengers per annum.
+This could see the North's airports providing for up to 75 million passengers per annum by 2050 (12 million more than current DfT assessments).
+The capacity available at the North's major airports and ports could help deliver improved global connectivity over a short timeframe, if it is properly supported with improved surface access.